Health Aids & Attendants

 Salaries According to BLS

-Average salaries range from $25,330 to $32,580 (25th to 75th percentile) for careers related to health aids.
+Health Aids majors often go into careers where salaries can range from $25,330 to $32,580 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.